LoulouNoLegend/NieR-Automata_RPC/README.md

 Thanks to [Mashynn](https://github.com/KirigiriX) for helping me understand how Cmake works and also adapting the project to NieR! :)

+The mod can also be downloaded from [Nexus](https://www.nexusmods.com/nierautomata/mods/566)!

 ## Overview

 **At the moment, this Rich Presence is only static!**